boblio-max/n-python/README.md

-# Nython
+# N-Python

-**Nython** is a collection of Python libraries designed to **speed up Python coding**, reduce repetitive tasks, and make development more efficient.
+**N-Python** is a collection of Python libraries designed to **speed up Python coding**, reduce repetitive tasks, and make development more efficient.
 Each library in Nython focuses on solving a common pain point in Python programming, from configuration management to automation and beyond.

 This repository will grow over time as more libraries are added.